How Is Adrenal Cancer Diagnosed?

 Positron emission tomography (PET)

-In this test, radioactive glucose (sugar) is injected into the patient’s vein.
+In PET, radioactive glucose (sugar) is injected into the patient’s vein.
 Because cancer cells use sugar much faster than normal tissues, radioactivity will tend to concentrate in the cancer.
 A scanner can spot the radioactive deposits.
 This test can be helpful in spotting small collections of cancer cells and may be used to find cancer that has spread.
 It also may help in deciding if an adrenal tumor is likely to be benign or malignant (cancer).

 Magnetic resonance imaging (MRI)